-This A taught greement concerns recordings of (COURSE) (Online and in-class), reafter "Instructor") at DePaul recordi recordi referre ings include original tapes, as well as any relatings and electronic and hard-copy transcripts cd to as "the Recordings").
-The Recordings were (NAME), a student at DePau reated from the recordings (hereafter re created by or for all University (hereafter "Student").
-All DePau l University Nursing Students must read and a gree to the terms of this policy.
-Studen at acknowledges, understands, and agrees to the e following: 1.
-The Recordings are prepared solely for the edparticipation in the Course.
+This A taught greement concerns recordings of(INSTRUCTOR) (her COURSE) (Online and in-class), reafter "Instructor") at DePaul recordi recordi referre ed electronic versions of the original reated from the recordings (hereafter e created by or for l University (hereafter "Student").
+All DePau l University Nursing Students must read and as gree to the terms of this policy.
+Studen t acknowledges, understands, and agrees to the following: 1.
+The Recordings are prepared solely for the ed participation in the Course.
 Any distribution purpose is expressly prohibited.
 2. Student must get express and written approval from each Instructor to record.
-3. Student will not distribute the recordings, exerperson or any media platforms. cerpts, or course documents to any other 4.
-Student will destroy or delete all versions of after Student receives a final grade for the C shall be carried out in a reasonably secure Professor that the Recordings have been destr Course.
+3. 3.
+Student will not distribute the recordings, excerpts, or course documents to any oth person or any media platforms.
+4. Student will destroy or delete all versions of after Student receives a final grade for the C shall be carried out in a reasonably secure Professor that the Recordings have been destr ourse.
 Such destruction and/or deletion manner.
 Student will promptly notify 5.
-In the event that Student fails to fulfill his Student understands that he/she may be in vi Academic Integrity policy or the Code of Stunderstands that if he/she fails to fulfill his Instructor has full authority to pursue any int flowing from this Agreement or from an interthereof. olation of DePaul policies, including the udent Responsibility.
-Moreover, Student s/her obligations under this Agreement tellectual property rights, or other rights GNING THIS AGREEMENT, I UNDERSONSIBILITIES THEREIN.
+In the event that Student fails to fulfill his.
+Student understands that he/she may be in vio Academic Integrity policy or the Code of Student understands that if he/she fails to fulfill his Instructor has full authority to pursue any integlowing from this Agreement or from an integrated thereof. plation of DePaul policies, including the ident Responsibility.
+Moreover, Student her obligations under this Agreement ellectual property rights, or other rights.
+GNING THIS AGREEMENT, I UNDERS ONSIBILITIES THEREIN.
 STAND & ACKNOWLEDGE THE NAMI E-Student Date NAMI E-Instructor Date